Antepost

 Stats Analysis

 We are looking for a player with high SG: Approach and long off the tee.
-Players who can putt on Poa Annua greens are also a massive bonus.
+This year, players who can putt on Poa Annua greens are also a massive bonus.

 Driving Distance

-Every champion in the past four years has ranked inside the top 20 for Driving Distance.
+Every US Open champion in the past four years has ranked inside the top 20 for Driving Distance.

 Driving Accuracy